Eco-Flow/nanoporemetabarcoding/README.md

     metadata                   = path/to/metadata.csv
 ```

+The id of the metadata should match the id of the samplesheet (see [usage](#usage)), and values for the `primer_comb` and `sample` fields should be unique within id groups.
 See `./test_data/metadata.csv` for an example.
 If set to `null` (value by default), the pipeline will use the primer-tag combination as the sample ID.

 **Demultiplex options:**